Updated: May 9

 Personal Responsibility is when you take accountability for yourself, what you say and do, etc. To put it plainly, it's taking full responsibility for yourself, your life and your actions.
 This means that when you set goals, you hold yourself accountable for achieving that goal.
 When you quit or procrastinate on something (important or not), you hold yourself accountable for that.
 When you make a mistake, you take responsibility for it.
-You don't make excuses, you don't blame others or your circumstances It’s basically just giving yourself a good dose of tough love and it’s extremely important when it comes to reclaiming your life and personal growth.
+You don't make excuses, you don't blame others or your circumstances.
+It’s basically just giving yourself a good dose of tough love, and it’s essential when it comes to reclaiming your life and personal growth.

 Fears of Taking Personal Responsibility:

 As important as it is, many people lack a sense of personal responsibility.
 They're afraid of others judging them or judging themselves too harshly.
 I was one of those people.
 I can’t tell you how many times I sat in sorrow, blaming my circumstances or other people for my own issues.
 Honestly, it was no one else’s fault but my own.
 Not for what happened to put me in such despair, but for not getting back up, dusting myself off, and carrying on with my life.

 That was where I failed myself, and it took me a long time to take responsibility for letting myself down.
 I was too scared to face judgment, failure, or any kind of consequences there might have been (real or imagined).
 I didn’t really want to take accountability for anything that I was doing, or that I wasn’t doing.
 After beating myself up mentally, I didn’t want to face that because it would only make me feel worse about it.
 Sooner or later, I had to change it.
 Thankfully, I changed it sooner, rather than later.
 I faced myself, all my priorities, and all my “consequences” which turned out to be over-exaggerated.